Difference Between Manhua, Manga And Manhwa, Did You Know? Best 2023

 What Makes a Manhua Special?

-But, like Korea’s manhwa, manhua has been subjected to government censorship and control throughout the years, and many satirical or controversial cartoons have been blocked and erased since the internet’s inception.
+Like Korea’s manhwa, manhua has been censored and controlled by the government, and many satirical or provocative cartoons have been restricted and removed since the internet’s debut.

 Manga